zooxo/SW15S/README.md

 ____________________

 Many applications (CMD, MED, RACK, NOTE, D&I) use this line editor to edit a string.
-With a double click of the f key (f-f) the user can select one of 3 different keyboard input possibilities:
+With a double click of the f key (ff) the user can select one of 3 different keyboard input possibilities:

 General keys:
-  f|g   Regular shift functions
+  fg    Regular shift functions
-  f-f   Next keyboard mode (NUMPAD, CURPAD, KEYBOARD) f-g   Open DICT g-g   Quit f-STO Store text to clipboard f-RCL Recall clipboard and overwrite edit string
+  ff    Next keyboard mode (NUMPAD, CURPAD, KEYBOARD) fg    Open DICT gg    Quit fSTO  Store text to clipboard fRCL  Recall clipboard and overwrite edit string

 - NUMPAD: This is the kind of keyboard the HP15 uses.
-For instance pressing the number 8 insert the character 8 to the edited string and pressing the EXP-key inserts the characters E, X and P to the edited string.
-Function keys can be selected with the f or g key. g-g      Quit
+For instance, pressing the number 8 insert the character 8 to the edited string and pressing the EXP-key inserts the characters E, X and P to the edited string.
+Function keys can be selected with the f or g key. gg       Quit
-    SST|GTO  Cursor right/left
+    SST GTO  Cursor right/left
-    R/S|GSB  5 x Cursor left/right
+    R/S GSB  5 x Cursor left/right
     BSP      Backspace
-    g-BSP    Clear edit string
+    gBSP     Clear edit string
     ENTER    Insert space

 - CURSOR PAD: The number keys act like a cursor pad.
-For instance 8 selects UP, 7 selects HOME and 5 (usually) selects.
+For instance, 8 selects UP, 7 selects HOME and 5 (usually) selects.
 Hence the cursor points to a matrix of characters shown on the screen.
 This is the way to enter special characters like '%'.